notshaangoswami/foodOrderingApp/README.md

 -child render()
 -child componentDidMount()
 -parent componentDidMount()

 Note:-Api calls are written in componentDidMount() in class based Components.Similar to useEffect()hook. because in React => Component is rendered(without any data)=>Api call(fetched data)=> Component Re-rendered with data(config driven UI)

 # Life Cycle of React class components(For multiple childs)

 -Parent Constructor()
 -Parent Render()

 -firstchild Constructor()
 -firstchild render()
 -secondchild constructor()
- -secondchild render()       //optimization of react(bundles/BATCHES all the "render phase" of its child)--->DOM  M -firstchild componentDidMount()  //Second phase-Commit phase where component is mounted of the childs -secondchild componentDidMount()
+ -secondchild render() //optimization of react(bundles/BATCHES all the "render phase" of its child)->DOMManipulat

+-firstchild componentDidMount() //Second phase-Commit phase where component is mounted of the childs -secondchild componentDidMount()

 -parent componentDidMount()

+# Life cycle componentDidUpdate() and componentWillUnmount()

+-contructor()
+-render(renders with default data) -componentDidMount()//api calls and has "this.setState()"->updates state variables and re-renders render() method -render(renders with data fetched from api) -componentDidUpdate()
+-componentWillUnMount()//called when component is removed from the page.